Agoric/agoric-sdk/packages/new-cosmic-proto/README.md

 ### Codegen

 Contract schemas live in `./contracts`, and protos in `./proto`.
-Look inside of `scripts/codegen.js` and configure the settings for bundling your SDK and contracts into `cosmic-proto`:
+Look inside of `scripts/codegen.cjs` and configure the settings for bundling your SDK and contracts into `@agoric/cosmic-proto`:

 ```
 yarn codegen